basicallydan/danhough.com/freelance/index.markdown

 # Freelance Front End & JavaScript Developer

-I’ve been freelancing since 2013, and been a professional developer since 2010.
+Between 2013 and 2016 I was freelancing full-time, and I've been a professional developer since 2010.
 In that time I’ve worked for a few great companies and with a lot of great people.
 Some of them have been kind enough to share some thoughts about how our work went, which you can read here.
 Alternatively, learn more about me or have a look at my CV.

 ## Developer for Hire

+Currently, I'm employed in a permanent role at [Jungle Scout](https://junglescout.com) here in Vancouver.
+However, below I've left the original text from this freelancing page from back when I was a freelancer.

 If you need someone to come into your office and work with the team on your product, **I’m your man**.
 I specialise in anything to do with **JavaScript on the back end or front end**, and I have a keen eye for **web design as well as development**.
 I also have experience with iOS applications and the .NET stack.